- Normal precautions

 Six month passport validity is required from the date of entry to Turkey.
 Please check your passport in plenty of time before travel and if it needs to be renewed please use our Online Passport Renewal System.

 If you want to study, work or stay beyond 90 days in Turkey you must apply for the appropriate visa and/or residence permit from the Turkish authorities.
 Residence permits for Irish citizens are free of charge, though you have to pay for the residence permit booklet.
-Applications and requests for further information should be directed towards the Foreigners’ Branch of your local police station or to the nearest Turkish Embassy or Consulate.
+Applications and requests for further information should be directed towards your local branch of the Directorate General of Migration Management.
 Residence permits are not free of charge for all foreign nationals, so you may find that you have to insist that this is the case when you apply for a permit.

 Overstaying your visa